-The Goods team soon discovered that, as different as these scientists and their work was from each other, there was one thing they all had in common: the shared thrill of experiencing “breakthrough moments,” often via the microscope.
-That discovery became the crux of the team’s ultimate creative solution
+“We really wanted to capture an authentic slice of today’s world of scientific research,” Spain said.
+“So that meant talking to a wide range of demographics including male and female scientists and as many different races and ethnicities in the field as possible, because the scientific community is hugely diverse.”The Goods team soon discovered that, as different as these scientists and their work was from each other, there was one thing they all had in common: the shared thrill of experiencing “breakthrough moments,” often via the microscope.
+That discovery became the crux of the team’s ultimate creative solution.

 From a design standpoint, one of the team’s main goals was to focus on the scientists themselves.

-Using computer programs including Figma, Photoshop, After Effects, and Cinema 4D, the design team was able to create museum quality images seen only through a Zeiss microscope, and then animate those images to bring them to life.
+Using computer programs including Figma, Photoshop, After Effects, and Cinema 4D, the Goods design team was able to create museum quality images seen only through a ZEISS microscope, and then animate those images to bring them to life.
 In many cases those images needed to be accurate enough to be considered scientifically correct, but also abstract and artistic enough to spark the viewer’s curiosity.

-“The design process required a lot of trust from the Zeiss team,” Meneghel said.
+“The design process required a lot of trust from the ZEISS team,” Meneghel said.
 “But they could see that the final results were really captivating and the idea of the project had a lot of potential.”

-However, the short videos meant a precise and efficient amount of copy was necessary.
+And, because each screen story is only a few minutes long, that viewing process can be done quickly, which allows more people to get to enjoy the experience.
+However, the short videos meant a consice but accurate (and still compelling) amount of copy was necessary.
 And for such dense and complicated topics, that presented a unique challenge to the content strategy team, led by Alex Helton.

 “There was so much to tell in such a little space and we were all drinking from the firehose of information,” Helton said.
 “We had a lot of questions we needed to answer before we could start writing copy.”